Expression Rates of Neural Operators for Linear Elliptic PDEs in Polytopes: Introduction

-Polynomial chaos surrogates of parametric maps can, in turn, be emulated by suitable deep NN architectures with rather precise error bounds as in \cite{SchwabZech}, thereby establishing NN architectures and approximation error bounds free from the curse of dimensionality for the finite-parametric surrogate operators.
-The adjective ``static'' for this kind of ONet construction is based on that NNs which approximate the operator of interest are reminiscent of interpolations in finite-dimensional approximation.

-A second class of neural operator constructions can be termed ``dynamic'', in the sense that the ONet is obtained by converting algorithms for the numerical approximation of the solution of the operator equation for given input data (for example, a finite element or spectral method algorithm) into deep operator networks.
-This approach to the construction of neural operators has been termed ``algorithm unrolling'' in, e.g., \cite{monga2020algorithm}.
-The mathematical task is to convert (often known) convergence rate and performance guarantees (in terms of error versus work estimates) for a given PDE solution algorithm into error versus ONet size.
-For example, in \cite{Kovachki2021,MS2023}, spectral method based elliptic PDE solvers have been unrolled and algebraic and exponential expression rate bounds in periodic settings have been established.
-DON-architectures in between the `static' and the `dynamic' approach are conceivable (see, e.g. \cite{VarMiON}).

-Expression rate bounds have been obtained for static ONets approximating solution maps of PDEs in simple domains $\Omega$ such as bounded intervals in space dimension $d=1$, or in periodic settings, where $\Omega = (0,1)^d$ is identified with the torus $\R^d/ \Z^d$, see e.g. \cite{lanthaler2021,deng2021convergence,MS2023} and the references there.
-Finally, deepONet approximations of PDE solution maps have been developed with en- and decoding operations based on reduced bases \cite{Kutyniok2022}.
+More closely related to the techniques we use here is \cite{Kutyniok2022}.
+There, the authors consider parametric PDEs, and in particular the mapping from finitely many parameters to the coefficients of the solution on a (reduced or finite element) basis that is defined a priori.
+Here, we extend that analysis and consider infinite dimensional input spaces and NN-based basis functions.
+It follows that we have to deal with two additional sources of error which derive from the truncation of the encoded input and from the approximated decoding.

-We alert the reader that the ONet architecture \eqref{eq:G=RAE} considered below \emph{assumes linear encoder $\cE$ and linear decoder $\cR$}.
-As a result, the approximation properties of the neural operators are constrained by the \emph{Kolmogorov barrier}, i.e., high convergence rates require that the data and solution sets can be well approximated by linear spaces.
-An emerging field in SciML and model order reduction (MOR) (see, e.g., \cite{Cohen2022,Dalery2023,Ehrlacher2020,Franco_2022,Lee2020,Regazzoni2024,Rim2023,Seidman2022}) has its focus on operator surrogates with nonlinear decoders, suited for problems with slowly decaying linear Kolmogorov $N$-widths (see the definition in \eqref{eq:nwidth} below).
-Note also that some architectures (e.g., Fourier Neural Operators, see \cite{Kovachki2021}), while technically having linear encoders and decoders if put into the framework given by \eqref{eq:G=RAE}, have parameters restricted to act on a lower-dimensional, latent representation.
+We alert the reader that the architecture \eqref{eq:G=RAE} considered below assumes linear decoder $\cR$.
+As a result, the approximation properties of the neural operators are constrained by the \emph{Kolmogorov barrier}, i.e., high convergence rates require that the solution sets can be well approximated by linear spaces.
+An emerging field in SciML and model order reduction (MOR) (see, e.g., \cite{Cohen2022,Dalery2023,Ehrlacher2020,Franco_2022,Lee2020,Regazzoni2024,Rim2023,Seidman2022}) has its focus on operator surrogates with nonlinear decoders, suited for problems with slowly decaying Kolmogorov $N$-widths.
+See the definition in \eqref{eq:nwidth} below.